PEER REVIEW POLICY

 Peer Review Policy

-For journals that use double-blind peer review, the identities of both reviewers and authors are concealed from each other throughout the review.
+The identities of both reviewers and authors are concealed from each other throughout the review.
 To facilitate this, authors must ensure that their manuscripts are prepared in such a way that they do not reveal their identities to reviewers, either directly or indirectly.
-Please therefore ensure that the following items are present in your submission and are provided as a separate file with the title of “Title Page”.
+Please, therefore, ensure that the following items are not present in your manuscript and are provided as a separate file with the title of “Title Page”.
 It should include:

 - The manuscript title